Guides/Post-Study Work Visa

 Post-Study Work Visa

-Graduate and apply for your PSWV.
+If eligible, apply for a PSWV.
 Work openly for up to 3 years (Master's/PhD).

 Step 3